 What is anxiety?

 Simply defined, anxiety is a sense of apprehension, nervousness, or concern about a situation with an uncertain outcome.
 For example, you could feel anxious about an upcoming test or exam.
 You’re worried about how well you’ll perform because the result is not a foregone conclusion.

 When these feelings become excessive to the point of having an impact on your day-to-day life, there’s a chance that you have an anxiety disorder.
-This is a mental health issue that can affect your behavior and cause physical symptoms.
+This is a mental health issue that can affect your behaviour and cause physical symptoms.